 - Work with 3 popsicles at a time and work quickly to keep the popsicles from melting.

 - Remove 3 popsicles from the freezer mold.
 Remove the lined baking sheet from the freezer and set aside.
 Dip the top half of both sides of each popsicle into the melted chocolate (or use a spoon to pour).
 Be sure the chocolate is well coated and place immediately on the chilled lined baking sheet.
 After all three popsicles are done, place the baking sheet back in the freezer until you get the next 3 ready.
 Repeat this step to coat the remainder of the popsicles, working quickly.

 - Once you are done coating all the popsicles with chocolate, keep the baking sheet in the freezer to allow the chocolate shells to harden and then enjoy!

 - Store any extra popsicles in a freezable airtight container with parchment paper in between the popsicles layers.
 Keep in freezer and enjoy on demand!

-For the Coconut Cream - Be sure to use the thick coconut cream for this recipe.
-I like to buy the cans of coconut cream from Trader Joes for this recipe, but you can just ask easily place a can of Thai Kitchen brand full-fat coconut milk in the fridge overnight and use the thick solidified separated part of the can when opened (discarding the liquid).
+Coconut Cream - Be sure to use the thick coconut cream for this recipe.
+I like to buy the cans of coconut cream from Trader Joe's for this recipe, but you can also place a can of Thai Kitchen brand full-fat coconut milk in the fridge overnight and use the thick solidified separated part of the can when opened (use the leftover coconut water in smoothies).

 This recipe is sweetened entirely by strawberries and dates.
 If you feel like you need additional sweetness, feel free to add in one more date.